pleabargain/shared-labels-in-google-workspace-domain/README.md

 ## to the developer
 It's very important the developer has access to their own Google Workspace account to test their script.

+I will expect a shared screen session with the developer to set up permanent tokens and establish the correct APIs to achieve the shared email/label goal.

 ## Technical Requirements